iloveyii/docker-crashcourse/README.md

 # Docker

 This is a compact tutorial about Docker.
-There are 4 parts of this tutorial.
+There are 4 chapters in this tutorial.

-1. PART 1 : The basics of using Docker
+1. CHAPTER 1 : The basics of using Docker
-2. PART 2 : Creating Docker images
+2. CHAPTER 2 : Creating Docker images
-3. PART 3 : Using docker-compose
+3. CHAPTER 3 : Using docker-compose
-4. PART 4 : Kubernetes and the cloud
+4. CHAPTER 4 : Kubernetes and the cloud

-# PART 1 - The basics
+# CHAPTER 1 - The basics

 ## Concepts